-- □ Starsan or a 5% Lysol or bleach solution
+- □ Starsan or a 5% disinfectant

 - □ 70% alcohol

-- Gas burner
+- □ Gas burner

 - Vacuum pump

-- □ Sterile filtration apparatus
+- Sterile filtration apparatus

 - □ Sterile 0.45 μm filters

 - Tweezers

 - Media plates

-- ¤ Choose an area that is enclosed or away from drafts and messy or dusty operations. - $\,^{\mbox{\scriptsize ps}}\,$ Wipe down countertop or table with Starsan or a 5% Lysol or bleach solution. - ¤ Wash and dry hands thoroughly. - ¤ Inspect each new plate for contamination; label underside with date, sample name and sample site. - ^a Dip tweezers in alcohol and light with flame.
-Allow flame to extinguish on its own. - ¤ Use tweezers to place sterile filter into filtration apparatus; reassemble apparatus. - ¤ Flame mouth of sample vessel and add 100ml to the top receptacle. - ¤ Cap top receptacle and attach vacuum to bottom receptacle.
-Draw entire sample through filter. - ¤ Sterilize tweezers as above; remove top receptacle and retrieve filter1. - ^a Place filter face-up on agar, making sure membrane's entire underside is in contact with media. - ¤ To filter another sample, liberally spray alcohol into apparatus and draw through with vacuum; load with sterile filter. - ¤ Wipe down a plastic box with Starsan or a 5% Lysol or bleach solution. - Place plates in box upside-down; loosely fit box lid and allow to grow in a warm area (~86°F/30°C) for 3 days. - ¤ Do not wrap plates or seal plates in any way.
+- ¤ Choose an area that is enclosed or away from drafts and messy or dusty operations. - ¤ Wipe down counter top or table with Starsan or a 5% disinfectant. - ¤ Wash and dry hands thoroughly. - ¤ Inspect each new plate for contamination; label underside with date, sample name and sample site. - ¤ Dip tweezers in alcohol and light with flame.
+Allow flame to extinguish on its own. - ¤ Use tweezers to place sterile filter into filtration apparatus; reassemble apparatus. - α $\;$ Flame mouth of sample vessel and add 100ml to the top receptacle. - ¤ Cap top receptacle and attach vacuum to bottom receptacle.
+Draw entire sample through filter. - ^a Sterilize tweezers as above; remove top receptacle and retrieve filter1. - ¤ Place filter face-up on agar, making sure membrane's entire underside is in contact with media. - ¤ To filter another sample, liberally spray alcohol into apparatus and draw through with vacuum; load with sterile filter. - [°] Wipe down a plastic box with Starsan or a 5% disinfectant. - Place plates in box upside-down; loosely fit box lid and allow to grow in a warm area (~86°F/30°C) for 3 days. - ¤ Do not wrap plates or seal plates in any way.